Analyzing Sangoma Technologies (SANG) and The Competition

-Sangoma Technologies (NASDAQ:SANG – Get Rating) is one of 682 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its rivals?
-We will compare Sangoma Technologies to similar companies based on the strength of its analyst recommendations, valuation, profitability, risk, earnings, dividends and institutional ownership.
+Sangoma Technologies (NASDAQ:SANG – Get Rating) is one of 682 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its competitors?
+We will compare Sangoma Technologies to similar companies based on the strength of its profitability, dividends, risk, earnings, valuation, institutional ownership and analyst recommendations.

-This table compares Sangoma Technologies and its rivals’ net margins, return on equity and return on assets.

-This table compares Sangoma Technologies and its rivals top-line revenue, earnings per share and valuation.

-This is a breakdown of recent ratings and price targets for Sangoma Technologies and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Sangoma Technologies and its competitors, as reported by MarketBeat.

 |Sell Ratings